openforis/sepal-doc/docs/source/cli/gwb.rst

 -   Parcellation is a normalized summary index in [0, 100] %.
 -   :code:`GWB_PARC` provides a tabular summary only.

 Parcellation, or the degree of dissection, may be useful to provide a quick tabular summary for each land cover class and the entire image.
-Together with the degree of division, it may be used to make a statement of the dissection of a particular land cover class.
+Together with the degree of division, it may be used to make a statement on the dissection of a particular land cover class.
 Because Parcellation is a normalized index, measuring Parcellation can be used to quantify temporal changes over a given site as well as directly compare the degree of parcellation of different sites.
 Being able to quantify changes in percent may also be useful to investigate if a given landscape planning measure had in fact a tangible influence on a specific land cover type or not.

 GWB_REC
 ^^^^^^^